NMAK19001U Applied Operations Research

 - Type of assessment

-- Oral examination, 30 minutes30 minutes oral examination with 30 minutes preparation time.
+- 30 minutes oral examination with 30 minutes preparation time.

 - Exam registration requirements

-The students must hand in two project reports that must be approved in order to qualify for the oral exam.
+The students must hand in a project report that must be approved in order to qualify for the oral exam.

 - Only certain aids allowed